nimbix/jardoc/docs/apps_tutorial.md

 }
 ```

-Let’s review key parts of this file (when not detailed, just keep it as it):
+Let us review key parts of this file (when not detailed, just keep it as is):

 ```json
 {